DirtyHairy/thumbulator.ts/README.md

 thumbulator.enableDebug(true);
 ```

-This will cause the emulator to enter verbose mode and dump disassembly (via `console.error`);
+This will cause the emulator to enter verbose mode and dump disassembly

 # Why?